jeremygustine/guitar-tuner-post/post.md

 > patterns, such as the presence of a periodic signal obscured by noise, or identifying the missing fundamental frequency in a signal implied by its harmonic
 > frequencies.
 It is often used in signal processing for analyzing functions or series of values, such as time domain signals.

 In a nutshell, autocorrelation can be used to extract the otherwise difficult-to-recognize repeating patterns within a noisy signal.
-The frequency can then be detected by counting the repeating patterns.
+We can then determine the frequency by counting the repeating patterns.

-Autocorrelation is a special case of cross-correlation.
-"Cross-correlation is a measurement that tracks the movements of two or more sets of time series data relative to one another." (https://www.investopedia.com/terms/c/crosscorrelation.asp).
+Autocorrelation is a special case of cross-correlation.  _"Cross-correlation is a measurement that tracks the movements of two or more sets of time series data relative to one another."_ (https://www.investopedia.com/terms/c/crosscorrelation.asp).
 In DSP, cross-correlation can be used to compare two signals to each other to determine how similar - or _correlated_ - they are.
 Autocorrelation is similar, except that we are going to compare a signal to a time-shifted version of the same signal.

 #### The equation